-This fact sheet is an overview of the Floodplain and Drainage Ordinance and is not intended to be all inclusive or interpreted as regulation.
-Copies of the ordinance are available from the city's One Stop Shop.
-Contact the drainage planning staff at 480-312-7696 regarding specific questions
+This fact sheet is an overview of the Stormwater and Floodplain Management Ordinance and is not intended to be all inclusive or interpreted as regulation.
+Copies of the ordinance are available from the city's One Stop Shop and on the internet at municode.com.
+Contact Stormwater Management staff at 480-312-2500 regarding specific questions.

-How does the Floodplain and Drainage Ordinance protect my property?
+How does the Stormwater and Floodplain Management Ordinance protect my property?

 The ordinance establishes requirements for the use and development of land that will minimize potential losses and hazardous conditions that might result from flooding.
-Additionally, it prohibits development in floodplains and development that would create hazards to life or property by increasing the likelihood of flooding on either the property under development or any other property.
+Additionally, it prohibits development that would create hazards to life or property by increasing the likelihood of flooding on either the property under development or any other property.

 What are some of the main requirements of the ordinance?

 Runoff from all storms should enter and exit from a piece of land after its development in substantially the same manner as under predevelopment conditions.

 - The 100-year floodplain of watercourses within the environmentally sensitive lands (ESL) area with a 100-year peak discharge rate of 50 cubic feet per second (cfs) or greater shall be dedicated to the city by a drainage easement and maintained in a natural state, unless a wash modification permit is obtained.
 Outside the ESL area, drainage and flood control easements are required for all watercourses with a 100-year peak discharge rate of 25 cfs or greater.
 These watercourses are not required to be maintained in their natural state.